PingOne

 Adding value processors directly to resolvers, rather than to the attribute itself, can be useful when pulling data from distinct sources that require different formatting.

-For example, consider a bank that wants to pull in user information either from a modern system or a legacy system to authorize transactions.
+For example, consider a bank that retrieves user information from either a modern system or a legacy system to authorize transactions.
 These systems are represented by the Account Details System and Legacy Account Details System HTTP services, respectively.
-With the following resolver configuration, the decision service calls to the Account Details System service if the user ID is above 10000 (indicating a new user), or to the Legacy Account Details System service if the user ID is less than or equal to 10000 (indicating a legacy user):
+With the following resolver configuration, the decision service calls the Account Details System if the user ID is above 10000 (indicating a new user), or the Legacy Account Details System if the user ID is less than or equal to 10000 (indicating a legacy user):

 Data collected from the Account Details System service is formatted as JSON and requires a JSON Path processor defined on the Account Details resolver to extract a new user’s total balance:

-After the decision service pulls in user data from either service, common value processing might be required regardless of where the data comes from.
-For example, suppose the bank has a 500 USD minimum for an active account and anything above that is available for transfers.
-The following SpEL processor subtracts 500 from the result of resolver processing to obtain the user’s available balance for transfers:
+After the decision service retrieves user data from either service, value processing might still be required.
+For example, suppose a bank requires a 500 USD minimum balance to keep an account active, and any amount above that is available for transfers.
+The following SpEL processor subtracts 500 from the resolver’s output to compute the user’s transferable balance: